phstc/phstc.github.com/_posts/2012-09-07-use-auto-scaling-avoid-cloud-smells.md

 You can also setup your infrastructure in the user data, you can use [Puppet](http://puppetlabs.com), [Chef](http://www.opscode.com/chef) or [Amazon Cloud Formation](http://aws.amazon.com/cloudformation).

-The best scenario for me is an image only with *nix system, a script for infrastructure automation and a script for the deployment automation.
-You can also mix the infrastructure and deployment automation.
+You can also mix the infrastructure and deployment automation, but it usually takes longer to create new instances.

 ## Some advices